Online Game Design Degree Programs

 Top Schools That Offer Game Design Online Degree Programs

 DataUSA lists 177 institutions with Game and Interactive Media Design programs.
-From those schools, students were awarded 2,692 degrees in 2021 (the most recent data).
+From those schools, students were awarded 2,353degrees in 2022 (the most recent data).
 The most common degree awarded in this field was the Bachelor’s.

 The University of Texas at Dallas68$39,776